darklife/darkriscv/README.md

 - tmp: empty, but the ISE will create lots of files here)

-The *ise* directory contains the *xise* project file to be open in the Xilinx ISE 14.x and the project is assembled in a way that all files are reasily loaded.
+The *ise* directory contains the *xise* project file to be open in the Xilinx ISE 14.x and the project is assembled in a way that all files are readily loaded.

 Although a *ucf* file is provided in order to generate a complete build, the FPGA is NOT wired in any particular configuration and you must add the pins